RossPaterson/advent-of-code/2018/Notes.md

 often enough, and plugging in the RepeatingList abstraction I wrote after thinking about the Day 12 puzzle did the trick.
 (On my input, the states repeat every 28 steps after an initial 480.)

+## Day 19: Go With The Flow

+A regular appearance on AoC: the first part is implementing a simple machine and running the input code on it, while the second part requires disassembling the code to create a more efficient equivalent.
+The machine here uses eight of the instructions from Day 16, though with a twist: one of the registers holds the instruction pointer.